 In the past two weeks I have visited three very different islands.
-Four actually, if you could count Syros as well.
-All within close proximity and all with very different personalities.
+Four actually, if you count Syros.
+All within close proximity, yet each with very different personalities.
 A friend recently said to me that choosing your favourite Greek island is like choosing your favourite crisp flavour, I think she’s right.
 It’s all down to personal preference.
 Each has its own story and appeal.
 But not all islands in the Aegean are whitewashed buildings and beaches for holiday fun.
 One island that many visitors pass on the Andros – Tinos – Syros ferry route in the Cyclades and probably know very little about is Gyaros (or Giaros, or Giara).
+Beneath its surface lies a hidden part of history.

-It’s a rocky and arid island, with barely any natural resources and no significant mountains or rock formations.
+Gyaros appears as a rocky and arid island, with barely any natural resources and no significant mountains or rock formations.
 With a size of less than 23km sq this tiny outcrop manages to house a wealth of hidden stories.
-Even today 45 years after its complete abandonment, many of these stories remain untold and consigned to a history that many would rather forget.
+Even today 45 years after complete abandonment, many of these stories remain untold and consigned to a history that many would rather forget.
 Between 1948 and 1973 under different Greek administrations it held up to 22,000 political prisoners.

-Greece’s past doesn’t always rest easily with it’s present drive for tourism.
-So it is easy to see why the island has just fallen into ruin and visitors are discouraged.
+Greece’s past doesn’t always rest easily with its present.
+Part of that drive for tourism relegates uncomfortable truths and it is easy to see why the island has just fallen into ruin and visitors are actively discouraged.
 The red brick structures were almost invisible on the island until we got very close on the Agios Nikolas; the magnificent boat built in 1947 and chartered from Syros to take the group.
 The hiking group we travelled with had special permission to visit the island; it is off-limits to everyone without a permit, including fisherman who are forbidden to fish near the shore as there are protected species of seals and wild birds that have flourished in its exile from human presence.
 Although the site is currently managed and patrolled by the WWF under the Natura 2000 programme, visitors are strictly limited.
 Hearing about the history of the island from guides and about the wildlife preservation from the WWF representatives was invaluable.

 In the period after WW2 in the Greek Civil War 1947-1952 the island was used to build a vast prison to house the rebel fighters and dissidents .
 Like Makronisos island close to the port of Lavrio, it was far from the mainland and other islands, and crucially far away from critical eyes.
 These were not regular prisons – they were places of torture and forced labour.
 In its first years of usage the prisoners sent to the island were split into the 5 camps around the 5 bays – initially to live in tents and dry stone constructions in all weathers; the furnace heat of the summer and cold and damp conditions in the winter.
 Under these inhumane conditions they were forced to construct the very prison which would house them.